systeminit/si/app/docs/src/explanation/iac-comparison.md

     main()
 ```

-Programming the data model shines in moments where you need to drive more complex behavior, or integrate into things like CD pipelines.
-In a typical CD pipeline, you would have a code change get merged, then an artifact built, and then promote that artifact into a development environment.
+Programming the data model shines in moments when you need to drive more complex behavior or integrate with things like CD pipelines.
+In a typical CD pipeline, you would have a code change merged, then an artifact built, and then the artifact promoted to a development environment.
 This can be tricky with Infrastructure as Code - you need to model the artifact version as a variable input to your Terraform module, which is likely in a separate repository altogether, then trigger the run (which may or may not be able to complete, depending on the actual deployment infrastructure).

 Here is an example of updating a service running in AWS ECS using System Initiative: